Drew Barrymore: Ancestry

-Drew Blythe Barrymore was born on February 22, 1975, in Culver City, California, to actor John Drew Barrymore and aspiring actress Jaid Barrymore (born Ildikó Jaid Makó), who was born in a displaced persons camp in Brannenburg, West Germany, to Hungarian World War II refugees.
+Barrymore was born on February 22, 1975, in Culver City, California, an inner suburb of Los Angeles.
+Her father was actor John Drew Barrymore.
+Her mother, Jaid Barrymore was an actor as well.
+Her mother was born in a displaced persons camp in Brannenburg, West Germany, to Hungarian World War II refugees.
 Through her father, Barrymore has three older half-siblings, including actor John Blyth Barrymore.
 Her parents divorced in 1984.

-In 2023, Barrymore displayed an AncestryDNA test onscreen on her talk show, which assessed her genetic ancestry as primarily European, with 6% Northern Indian.

 Barrymore was born into an acting family.
 All of her paternal great-grandparents, Maurice and Georgie Drew Barrymore, Maurice and Mae Costello (née Altschuk), and her paternal grandparents, John Barrymore and Dolores Costello, were actors, with John being arguably the most acclaimed actor of his generation.
 Barrymore is a niece of Diana Barrymore, a grandniece of Lionel Barrymore, Ethel Barrymore and Helene Costello, and a great-great-granddaughter of Irish-born John and English-born Louisa Lane Drew, all of whom were also actors.
 She is a great-grandniece of Broadway idol John Drew Jr. and silent film actor, writer and director Sidney Drew.

 Barrymore's godmothers are actress Sophia Loren and Lee Strasberg's widow, Anna Strasberg; Barrymore described her relationship with the latter as one that "would become so important to me as a kid because she was so kind and nurturing."
 Her godfather is filmmaker Steven Spielberg.

 Barrymore's first name, Drew, was the maiden name of her paternal great-grandmother Georgie Drew, and her middle name, Blythe, was derived from the birth surname (Blyth) of her great-grandfather who later took the stage name of Maurice Barrymore.
 In her 1991 autobiography Little Girl Lost, Barrymore recounted early memories of her abusive father, who left the family when she was six months old.
 She and her father never had a significant relationship and seldom spoke.